sf-wdi-34/schedule/hw/week-03.md

 **Link to submit on Monday night pulse check:** GitHub link for Personal API (again)

-1. Finish your personal API, including the requiremed tasks for Parts 1 and 2.
+1. Finish your personal API, including the required tasks for Parts 1 and 2.